WhiteHouse/CIOmanagement/pages/community.md

 ### Sign up for the FITARA Listserv
 Anyone with a .gov or .mil email address can join by emailing [listserv@listserv.gsa.gov](mailto:listserv@listserv.gsa.gov), the message should have no subject and the body should say "subscribe FITARA".

-### Attend Bi-Weekly Implementation Support Meetings
+### Attend Monthly FITARA Implementation Support Meetings
-Biweekly Implementation support meetings are held every other Wednesday at GSA.
+Monthly (previosly biweekly) Implementation support meetings are held every fourth Wednesday at GSA.
 To receive the most recent meeting information, join the listserv.

-### Bi-Weekly FITARA Meeting Agendas
+### FITARA Meeting Agendas

+**January 13, 2016**

+* Welcome and Roll-Call
+*	Updates from OMB
+* IT Category Management Updates - New Esri agreement, draft software licensing memo.
+*	Q&A and open discussion

 **December 2, 2015**